APogue/APogue.github.io/_protocols/codebook_w_coding_proto_v2.md

 4. Auditable methodology - Make it clear how I arrived at each conclusion

 The point is to streamline the codebook_with_coding_protocol - to focus on citation requirements and evidence standards rather than trying to control subjective judgment calls through excessive rules.

+### CORE METHODOLOGY SECTIONS

+### SECTION 1: INCIDENT BOUNDARY IDENTIFICATION

+- Begin with the OFFICIAL INCIDENT SUMMARY provided for each incident
+- The incident is defined ONLY by the specific event, actors, location, and timeframe in the summary
+- For each source, identify ONLY content that directly describes this specific incident
+- INCLUDE: Content explicitly referencing the specific actions, symbols, or events named in the incident summary
+- INCLUDE: Direct reactions to or impacts of this specific incident
+- EXCLUDE: General campus climate, similar incidents, or broader contextual information unless explicitly tied to THIS incident
+- If uncertain whether content refers to THIS specific incident, DO NOT USE IT

+### SECTION 2: SOURCE IDENTIFICATION AND CITATION

+- Reference sources by exact filename/ID provided (e.g., "ADM-001", "DB-001", "SOC-006")
+- Do NOT reference sources from the source_master.yml unless they were also provided as actual file content
+- ONLY reference sources that were actually provided as files, using their exact IDs
+- Prioritize sources most likely to contain relevant information (e.g., SOC-sources for student tone, ADM-sources for admin response)

+### SECTION 3: EVIDENCE STANDARDS

+- Check sources systematically until sufficient evidence is found for each variable ("sufficient" will be further defined in variable definitions below)
+- Every claim must be supported by specific quotes with source attribution
+- If no direct evidence exists for a variable, code as "insufficient evidence"
+- Connect quotes to coding decision with clear reasoning

+### SECTION 4: OUTPUT GUIDELINES

+- Format: SOURCE [ID]: "[exact quote]"